norskeld/serpent/.github/ISSUE_TEMPLATE/performance-issue.md

 ---

 ### Describe the issue
 A clear and concise description of what the issue is.
-Ex.
-Flickering on huge lists of options in Terminal.app.

 ### Repro steps
 Steps to reproduce the behavior.